-Bedford Borough Council is going through a process of changing to a predominantly 2 tier system of primary and secondary schools.
+Bedford Borough Council has recently changed to a predominantly 2 tier system of primary and secondary schools.

 Children normally begin their primary education at a lower/primary school which serves the area where they live i.e. the school serving the local catchment area.
 Children are normally admitted to lower/primary school at the start of or during the Reception year, that is the school year in which they become 5.
 Many schools also have nursery units or nursery classes for younger children.